Big Brother VIP Kosova: History

 In June 2022, it was announced that Big Brother will come for the first time in Kosovo on Klan Kosova and Artmotion, with a celebrity version under the name Big Brother VIP Kosova.
 The show is broadcast live 24/7 on two pay-per-view channels, Big Brother VIP Kosova 1 and Big Brother VIP Kosova 2, which are available on the Kosovan TV platform Artmotion, as well as on NimiTV and TVALB for the Albanian diaspora in other countries of Europe, United States and Canada.

 On 27 June 2022, it was announced that Alaudin Hamiti will be the presenter of the live shows.
 On 14 September 2022, it was announced that Jonida Vokshi will be the second presenter of the live shows, alongside Hamiti.
+Hamiti and Vokshi, also returned for the second season, as the presenters of the live shows.
+On 29 September 2024, it was announced that Alaudin Hamiti would return as the host for the third season.
+On 13 October 2024, Hamiti announced that Jonida Vokshi would also return as host for the third season.

-On 18 September 2022, it was announced that Olti Curri will be the opinionist in the live shows.
+On 18 September 2022, it was announced that Olti Curri will be the opinionist in the live shows, for the first season.
 On 21 November 2022, it was announced that Afërdita Paqarada will be the second opinionist in the live shows, with Curri.
 Paqarada was replaced by Anita Haradinaj on 23 January 2023.

-On 18 November 2022, it was announced that Elita Rudi will present the spin-off show Big Talk, which is broadcast every Sunday afternoon, for more in-depth discussions about the show.
+Anita Haradinaj returned as opinionist in the prime shows, for the second season, and was joined by Bledi Mane, replacing Curri.
+On 7 October 2024, was posted on the official account of Big Brother VIP Kosova on Facebook, that the new opinionist, for the third season, will be Milaim Zeka.
+On 14 October 2024, Klan Kosova announced Olta Gixhari, as the second opinionist.